Plan for Canterbury 2023-2025

 As a region, we need to reduce our carbon emissions and do what we can to mitigate the effects of climate change.
 We also need to prepare for the changes that are ahead of us and respond to the social, environmental and economic effects of our changing climate.

-The Government released its first Emissions Reduction Plan in 2022.
-It is the first statutory plan, under the Climate Change Response Act, to require the Government to act to reduce emissions right across the economy, supports the transition, and seize the opportunity to lower the cost of living and improve living standards.
+The first Emissions Reduction Plan was released in 2022.
+It is the first statutory plan, under the Climate Change Response Act, to require the Government to act to reduce emissions right across the economy, support the transition, and seize the opportunity to lower the cost of living and improve living standards.

-The Government also released the National Adaptation Plan in 2022.
+The National Adaptation Plan was released in 2022.
 The Plan sets out how New Zealand will build resilience for an uncertain future.
 It contains more than 120 actions, and the Ministry for the Environment has published a summary of what the Plan will mean for local government more specifically.

 Responding to climate change underpins the priority we give to environmental management and extends to: